LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-practical.rst

          public DateTime Date { get; set; }
       }

+   Notice, the class called ``CodingEvent`` is equivalent to the ``Event`` class in our MVC application.

-   The output resource shape of a Coding Event
+   The output resource shape of a CodingEvent entity:

    .. sourcecode:: bash
       :linenos: